Drita Ziri

-Drita Ziri (born 26 May 2005) is an Albanian beauty pageant titleholder who was crowned Miss Earth 2023.
+Drita Ziri (born 26 May 2005) is an Albanian beauty pageant titleholder who won Miss Earth 2023.
 She is the first Albanian to win the Miss Earth title and to win one of the Big Four beauty pageants.
 Winning the title at 18 years and 210 days, she became the youngest winner of Miss Earth.

 Life and career

-Ziri was born on 26 May 2005, and raised in Fushë-Krujë, Albania.
+Drita Ziri was born on 26 May 2005, and raised in Fushë-Krujë, Albania.
 Her father, Blerim Ziri, is a referee for the Albanian Football Association.
 At the age of three, she began studying ballet in Tirana but later abandoned it following an injury.
 She has also expressed her interest and involvement in acting, sports, contemporary dance, modeling, foreign languages, and science.
 She studies management in tourism, recreation and events at Barleti University and speaks Albanian, English, Italian, French, and Spanish fluently.

 In 2023, Ziri hosted the Miss Globe 2023 pageant and Netët e Klipit Shqiptar (Nights of the Albanian Clip), both produced by the Deliart Association.